kefan-zheng/Lightweight-WebAR-Jewelry-Customization/README.md

-# Lightweight-WebAR-Jewelry-Customization
+# Lightweight-WebAR-Jewelry-TryOn&&Customization
-An interesting exploration of AR
+An interesting exploration in the WebAR.

+Thanks to [WebAR.rocks.hand](https://github.com/WebAR-rocks/WebAR.rocks.hand) for its help.